yfukai/yfukai-pypitemplate/docs/quickstart.md

 It is recommended to do this in a separate pull request:

 1. Switch to a branch.
-2. Bump the version using [poetry version].
+2. Bump the version using `uv version --bump patch`.
 3. Commit and push to GitHub.
 4. Open a pull request.
 5. Merge the pull request.